Yandex Cloud

 Sharded target cluster

-1. Create a Yandex StoreDoc cluster with any suitable configuration.
+1. Create a Yandex StoreDoc cluster with your preferred configuration.

 3. Create a user named user_transfer with the readWrite role for the new database.

-1. Create a Yandex StoreDoc cluster with any suitable configuration.
-There must be at least two hosts in the cluster.
+1. Create a Yandex StoreDoc cluster with your preferred configuration.
+The cluster must have at least two hosts.

 2. Enable sharding.

-4. Create a user named user_transfer with the readWrite role for the created database and the mdbShardingManager role for the admin service base.
+4. Create a user named user_transfer with the readWrite role for your new database and the mdbShardingManager role for the admin database.

-5. Following these steps, create an empty sharded collection named collection1 in db1 and configure it.
+5. Follow these steps to create and configure an empty sharded collection named collection1 in the db1 database.

 Non-sharded target cluster